Wondrous natural light due to speed of light and lightwave

 It is an optical phenomenon that consists of a bright spot to one or both side of the sun due to the reflection of sunlight by ice crystals in the atmosphere.
 This is formally called a parhelion.

 They can be seen anywhere in the world during any season, but are not always bright.
 Sundogs are best seen and most observable when the sun is near the horizon.

 9. Green flash

 The green flash is natural phenomena of light appear in the sky shortly after sunset and before sun rises.
 It appears when the sun is almost entirely below the horizon.
-Sun appears to suddenly change colour for about one or two seconds due to the Earth NOAA can cause the light from the sun to come together out into different color.
-Green flash may observed from any altitude.
+Sun appears to suddenly change colour for about one or two seconds due to the Earth NOAA can cause the light from the sun to come together out into different colour.
+Green flash may be observed from any altitude.